ray-project/kuberay/apiserver/HACluster.md

 kubectl exec -it <head node pod name> -- python3 /home/ray/samples/detached_actor.py
 ```

-Once this is done, open Ray dashboard (using pod-forward).
+Once this is done, open Ray dashboard (using port-forward).
 In the cluster tab you should see 2 nodes and in the
-actor pane you should see created actor.
+Actor's pane you should see created actor.

-Now you can delete head node pode:
+Now you can delete head node pod:

 ```sh
 kubectl delete pods <head node pod name>
 ```

 The operator will recreate it.
 Make sure that only head node is recreated (note that it now has a different name),
 while worker node stays as is.
-Now you can go to the dashboard and make sure that in the cluster tab you still see
+Now you can go to the dashboard and make sure that in the Cluster tab you still see
-2 nodes and in the actor pane you still see created actor.
+2 nodes and in the Actor's pane you still see created actor.

 For additional test run the following command: